-The report underscores United Way’s mission of bringing people and institutions together to collectively build a strong, viable community.
-We focus on strengthening the education, financial stability, and health of our community because we know that children do better in school and in life when they have access to quality education; people are more financially secure when they have the skill set to land and keep good jobs, and have access to affordable, quality health care.
+The report underscores United Way of Frederick County's mission of bringing people and institutions together to collectively build a strong, viable community.
+UWFC focuses on strengthening the education, financial stability, and health of the Frederick County community because we know that children do better in school and in life when they have access to quality education; people are more financially secure when they have the skill set to land and keep good jobs, and have access to affordable, quality health care.

-Whether it's through our Prosperity Savings Accounts program, free tax preparation, budget coaching, or financial education, our Prosperity Center helps families and individuals obtain the knowledge and resources they need to achieve financial stability.
+Through program and grants, United Way of Frederick County yields nearly $3 million annually in community impact that helps children, adults and families thrive.
+Whether it's through the Prosperity Savings Accounts program, free tax preparation, budget coaching, or financial education, the Prosperity Center helps families and individuals obtain the knowledge and resources they need to achieve financial stability.

-We also collaborate with business, government and community groups to identify and advocate for solutions that address underlying issues that negatively impact our community, and especially ALICE families.
+UWFC also collaborates with business, government and community groups to identify and advocate for solutions that address underlying issues that negatively impact the Frederick County community, and especially ALICE families.